 The library collection is organized into a number of major categories that include: Bible Study, Theology, Christian Education, Church History, Contemporary Church, Devotional/Spirituality, Health and Healing and World Religions.

-There is also a small collection of adult fiction from the Saint Mark book discussion group.
+There is also collection of adult fiction from the Saint Mark book discussion group.

 Martha Landon O’Neill Children’s Collection

 Children, Parents, Teachers: Our Children’s Library is now relocated in Fellowship Hall next to the stage.
 We hope that our children will love browsing while their parents visit during coffee hour.
 Also, teachers, there are many books to supplement your curriculum.
 Thanksgiving and Christmas books will be featured soon!